Metal vs Wood Bed Frame Noises: How to Sleep Quieter

 5. Will a new mattress help reduce bed frame noise?

-Yes, a new mattress—especially a well-fitting one—can reduce pressure on noisy frame areas.
-Pairing a mattress with a quiet base, like a platform frame, further minimizes sound.
-Learn more in our mattress noise reduction guide.
+Yes, a well-fitting mattress reduces pressure on noisy frame areas.
+Pairing with a platform base minimizes sound.

 10 Best Velvet Sofas for Small Living Rooms to Maximize Space